 The long-term cost of retiree benefits is based on a host of variables, the future values of which are unknown.
 There are many different events that can both cause a UAL to develop or even disappear.
-While actuaries try to pin down these variables through the use of best or at least reasonable assumptions and professional methodologies, the unexpected should be expected to occur.
+While actuaries try to pin down these variables using best or at least reasonable assumptions and professional methodologies, the unexpected should be expected to occur.